Welcome to Austin Boxer Rescue’s Silver Hearts Program.

 More info about our Silver Hearts:

 These dogs have so much life left to live even though they are a little bit older.
 These dogs are typically easier to bring into your home and integrate with other dogs.
 They also tend to be calmer, more grateful for their second chance and overall easier dogs.
-Anyone for an elderly person to a first time dog owner can handle an older dog.
+Anyone from an elderly person to a first time dog owner can handle an older dog.

 The medical expenses covered through the Silver Heart’s program include: